Church of the Virgin Mary (Zeitoun)

+The Church of the Virgin Mary at Zeitoun (The Apparition Church) is a Christian church in Cairo, Egypt, built in 1924.

+Overview

-The Church of the Virgin Mary at Zeitoun (The Apparition Church) was built by Tawfik Khalil Ibrahim, under the supervision of the Italian architect Leomingelli.
-The church was designed as a miniature of the Hagia Sophia church in Istanbul, Turkey.
+The church was built by Tawfik Khalil Ibrahim, in memory of his father.
+It was designed as a miniature of the Hagia Sophia church in Istanbul, Turkey and built under the supervision of the Italian architect Leomingelli.

 Allegedly based upon a vision Ibrahim had seen, it is said that the Virgin Mary told him that she would appear in her church at Zeitoun after forty years.
-The church was consecrated during a mass on June 29th, 1925.
-According to tradition, the site is one of the locations where the holy family stayed during their flight into Egypt.
+The church was consecrated during a mass on June 29, 1925.
+According to tradition, the site is one of the locations where the Holy Family stayed during their flight into Egypt.

+Some of the icons in the church were donated by the Emperor Haile Selassie.

 Apparition

-On the evening of Tuesday, 2 April 1968 (24 Baramhat 1684 in the Coptic Calendar), sightings of the Virgin Mary and associated phenomena were reported by a group of individuals at the church.
-Luminous scenes were reported to be seen over the domes of St. Mary church at Zeitoun.
+On the evening of Tuesday, 2 April 1968 (24 Baramhat 1684 in the Coptic calendar), sightings of the Virgin Mary and associated phenomena were reported by a group of individuals at the church.
+Luminous scenes were reported to be seen over the domes of St. Mary's church at Zeitoun.
 The first apparition was seen by the workmen of a garage belonging to the Public Transport Authority opposite the church.
 Among them was the watchman, Abdul Aziz Ali, who saw a luminous body of a young lady kneeling next to the cross located on the largest dome of the church.

 Ali started shouting, "A light over the dome!"
 Then he called upon his fellow workers to look at the lady on the roof of the church.
 Some of them thought it was a young lady trying to commit suicide, so they shouted a warning to her.
 She was standing over the dome in her white robe, and she was holding in her hand what appeared to be an olive branch.
 Then they saw her moving, and a light was emanating from her body all around her.
 After identifying her as the Virgin Mary, they began shouting, "It is the Virgin...
 It is Virgin Mary."

 This apparition was reported to be accompanied by various spiritual phenomena including: